-- (f) Submission on Briefs. - (1) The court may order a case submitted for decision on the briefs, without oral argument. - (2) The parties may agree to submit a case for decision on the briefs, but the court may direct that the case be argued. - (3) Appeals brought in [proper person] pro se [and appeals in post-conviction proceedings under NRS 34.360 et seq.] postconviction appeals will be submitted for decision without oral argument, but the court may direct that a case be argued. - (g) Submission on Record Without Briefs.
+(f) Submission on Briefs.

+- (1) The court may order a case submitted for decision on the briefs, without oral argument. - (2) The parties may agree to submit a case for decision on the briefs, but the court may direct that the case be argued. - (3) Appeals brought in [proper person] pro se and [post-conviction] postconviction appeals will be submitted for decision without oral argument, but the court may direct that a case be argued.

+(g) Submission on Record Without Briefs.
 Postconviction appeals may be submitted and decided on the record on appeal without briefing when the appellant is not represented by counsel.